 - Forensic Laboratory Investigation

 - Forensic Field Investigation

 - Forensic Clinical Work

 - Forensic Communications

 - Forensic Education

 - Forensic Administration

 - Forensic Research

-- Forensic Veterinary Services
+See accepted disciplines in 7.5.5.V.c.2.a.ii.

-- II.
+II.
 ACCEPTED DISCIPLINES

 - A. The General Section Disciplines Committee will, at the request of the section chair, review new disciplines, coordinate with the AAFS Membership Coordinator, and make recommendations as to their acceptability.
 The section officers may not accept a discipline that has not been reviewed and recommended by the Disciplines Committee.
-See paragraph V. C.

-- B. The section officers will maintain a list of disciplines accepted by the General Section.
+See paragraph V. C. - B. The section officers will maintain a list of disciplines accepted by the General Section.
 They will review the list each year and update it as required.
 The section chair will ensure the AAFS Membership Coordinator has a current list of disciplines accepted by the section.

-- III.
+III.
 SECTION OFFICERS

 - A. The General Section will elect a section chair and a section secretary each year.
-The section chair and section secretary will serve no more than two (2) years in each position.
 The General Section will also elect a representative to the AAFS Board of Directors every three (3) years, or as necessary to fill a vacancy.
-The General Section representative to the Board of Directors will typically serve only one (1) term or three (3) years, but may serve a second three-year term if the Nominating Committee finds it in the best interest of the General Section and the Section approves a second three-year term at the Section's Annual Business Meeting when the first term concludes.
-(See Nominations Committee, paragraph V. F. for election process.)

-- B. Any individual who is a Fellow of the AAFS in the General Section, or who will become a Fellow in the General Section before the end of the annual conference at which he/she is proposed for election, may be nominated for office in the General Section.

-- C. The Nominating Committee shall consider experience within the section and Academy for individuals nominated for section chair or secretary to ensure that

-they have the required knowledge to carry out section officer duties.

-- D. In accordance with the bylaws of the AAFS, the term of office for each officer shall begin the Friday of the annual conference at which elected. - E. The section chair will direct the section business in the best interest of the section in accordance with the AAFS Bylaws and be responsible for the functions outlined in this Manual, as well as manage section fiscal matters in the best interest of the section. - F. The section secretary will support the administrative requirements of the section as directed by the section chair and be responsible for functions outlined in section 7.3.3. of this Manual, as well as draft section news articles for the Academy Newsfeed and serve as the section historian. - G. The section representative to the Board of Directors will serve the best interests of the AAFS and the section in accordance with the AAFS Bylaws and Chapter 1 of this Manual. - H. In the event the section chair or section secretary cannot complete their term, the nominating committee will select a qualified member to complete the remainder of the term in accordance with AAFS Bylaws, Article IV, Section 11, paragraph b.

-In the event the section's representative on the Board of Directors cannot complete their three-year term, the section's chair shall become the section representative on the Board until an election can take place at the section's business meeting.
+(See Nominations Committee, paragraph V. F. for election process.) - B. Any individual who is a Fellow of the AAFS in the General Section, or who will become a Fellow in the General Section before the end of the annual conference at which he/she is proposed for election, may be nominated for office in the General Section. - C. The Nominating Committee shall consider experience within the section and Academy for individuals nominated for section chair or secretary to ensure that they have the required knowledge to carry out section officer duties. - D. In accordance with the bylaws of the AAFS, the term of office for each officer shall begin the Friday of the annual conference at which elected. - E. The section chair will direct the section business in the best interest of the section in accordance with the AAFS Bylaws and be responsible for the functions outlined in this Manual, as well as manage section fiscal matters in the best interest of the section. - F. The section secretary will support the administrative requirements of the section as directed by the section chair and be responsible for functions outlined in section 7.3.3. of this Manual, as well as draft section news articles for the Academy Newsfeed and serve as the section historian. - G. The section representative to the Board of Directors will serve the best interests of the AAFS and the section in accordance with the AAFS Bylaws and Chapter 1 of this Manual. - H. In the event the section chair or section secretary cannot complete their term, the nominating committee will select a qualified member to complete the remainder of the term in accordance with AAFS Bylaws, Article IV, Section 11, paragraph b. - In the event the section's representative on the Board of Directors cannot complete their three-year term, the section's chair shall become the section representative on the Board until an election can take place at the section's business meeting.